-- Remove weeds and trees from your stormwater pond. - Remove cattails if they cover more than 20% of your pond. - Clear litter, trees and debris from pipes in your pond.
+- Remove weeds and trees from your stormwater pond. - Remove cattails if they cover more than 20% of your pond. - Clear litter, trees, and debris from pipes in your pond.
 To learn more, visit ThurstonStormwater.org.
 Keep ditches and waterways trash-free

 Keeping drainage ditches clear helps reduce flooding.
-The county's Public Works staff monitors and clears ditches and culverts to hlep prevent flooding.
-Keep trash, yard debris, Christmas trees and other material out of dithes and streams.
-(It is agains the law: Article V of the county's Sanitary Code).

-PROTECT YOUR HOME FROM FLOOD DAMAGE

-The county regulates development in the Special Flood Hazard Area (SFHA).
+The county's Public Works staff monitors and clears ditches and culverts to help prevent flooding.
+Keep trash, yard debris, Christmas trees, and other material out of ditches and streams.
+(It is against the law: Article V of the Thurston County Sanitary Code).
+PROTECT YOUR HOME FROM FLOOD DAMAGE The county regulates development in the Special Flood Hazard Area (SFHA).
 This includes the FEMA flood zones, as well as flood of record and high ground water areas.

-Prior to building consider the following:

-- Homes vulnerable to floods must include flood protection when built. - There are restrictions on building new structures within the SFHA, including regulations on filling, tree-cutting, grading, and other development that may increase flood damage.
+Prior to building, consider the following: - Homes vulnerable to floods must include flood protection when built. - There are restrictions on building new struc-• tures within the SFHA, including regulations on filling, tree-cutting, grading, & other development that may increase flood damage. - County staff will conduct a site visit before you start your building application free of charge.
 When requested, staff can visit your property to answer questions specific to your site, to discuss flooding, drainage, sewer backflow devices for flooding, and provide retrofitting advice.
 The county also has historical data regarding flooding in unincorporated Thurston County and can provide information on pre-flood and post-flood insurance, grants, loans, and other programs offered by federal, state, and local governments.
 Call Tim Rubert at 360-867-2123 for more information.

-& PROTECT

-Keep storm drains clear

-Leaves, fir tree needles, dirt, and trash can clog storm drains and cause flooding on roads.
-Make sure to sweep or blow grass clippings, dirt or other yard debris away from roads and storm drains.
-If your street floods, take a rake, get someone to be a safety lookout, and rake out the debris.
-Report clogged storm drains, roadside ditches or culverts to Thurston County Public Works at 360-867-2300 or visit https://www. thurstoncountwa.gov/sw/pages/rs-street-flooding.aspx

-STEPS TO TAKE AFTER A FLOOD

-- Return home only after local officials have said - IT IS SAFE - Have home and utilities checked before re-entry - Document damage and losses before clean-up - Ensure home is properly dry - DISCARD FRESH FOOD AND MEDICINE IF EXPOSED TO FLOOD WATERS

-For more information:

-UNDERSTAND CONSTRUCTION REGULATIONS
+SAID IT IS SAFE FOR MORE INFORMATION:

+www.thurstoncountywa.gov/em

+RE-ENTRY

-Anchor and raise outdoor equipment, fuel tanks, air-conditioning units, and generators above flood level.
+equipment, fuel tanks, air-conditioning units, and generators above flood level.
 Unanchored fuel tanks can break free and contaminate the ground.
 Never leave electrical power units and generators on the ground.
 These backup facilities will be inundated by water and become useless.
 County staff can assist you at no cost.

+Anchor and raise outdoor

+Keep storm drains clear

-Elevate or relocate furnaces, water heaters, appliances, and electrical panels.
-Better yet, elevate your home above possible flood levels on a new foundation.
-Contact Emergency Management for possible assistance on applying for a grant to elevate your home.
+Elevate or relocate furnaces. water heaters, appliances, and electrical panels.
+Better vet, elevate your home above possible flood levels on a new foundation.
+Contact Emergency Management for possible assistance on applying for a grant to elevate your home. - DOCUMENT DAMAGE AND LOSSES BE-FORE CLEAN-UP - DISCARD FRESH FOOD AND MEDICINE IF EXPOSED TO FLOOD WATERS Make openings in foundation walls to allow water to flow in walls from collapsing.

-Make openings in foundation walls to allow water to flow in and out.
-This can help prevent the walls from collapsing.
+and out.
+This can help prevent the